joyelere/Hospyta-Community-Backend/README.md

 ### Conclusion

-Throughout the development of MegaExeTest, careful attention was given to maintaining code quality, handling errors gracefully, and ensuring type safety with TypeScript.
+Throughout the development of Hospyta Community Backend, careful attention was given to maintaining code quality, handling errors gracefully, and ensuring type safety with TypeScript.
 By overcoming various challenges, including type mismatches and session management, a robust and scalable application was built.
 This project demonstrates the effective use of modern web development practices and tools, setting a strong foundation for future enhancements and features.